ammarmplumber/ammarplumber.github.io/content/_index.md

 ---
-title: Learn how to flourish in the modern world.
+title: Let's talk about human flourishing in the modern world.
 subtitle: I regurgitate other people's wisdom on how money, tech, and work can promote a virtuous life.
 seo_title: Ammar M. Plumber